EX-Salesforce-Training/panelforce-organization-xiii/README.md

 # P3-Requirements

-Create a community
-Use lightning to create a custom UI

 ## CORE
 *	Conduct a panel and submit a new panel entry
   * Create a new panel sheet for an associate